-Last weekend I decided to venture back home to Cincinnati to visit my family and take a little day trip down to yeehaw Tennessee, but on my way I had to stop to pee.
+Last weekend I decided to venture home to Cincinnati to visit my family and take a little day trip down to yeehaw Tennessee, but on my way I had to stop to pee.
 Oh, and also visit Westland mall which I peed on.
-Columbus has a few malls which I wanted to check out but have never gotten a chance to; the city is home to many indoor shopping facilities such as the infamous Polaris, The Mall at Tuttle Crossing, Easton, and Eastland, not to be confused with the much newer and nicer Easton.
+Columbus has a few malls which I wanted to check out but have never gotten a chance to.
+The city is home to many indoor shopping facilities such as the gigantic Polaris, The Mall at Tuttle Crossing, Easton, and Eastland, not to be confused with the much newer and nicer Easton.

-Having been to Polaris and Easton more than a handful of times, I knew I had to check out someplace new; I just didn’t know which.
+Having been to Polaris and Easton more than a handful of times, I knew I had to check out someplace new, I just couldn’t decide on which place to go to.
 The Mall at Tuttle Crossing has a wonderfully ’90s brass and marble interior, but is actually doing quite well at the moment.
-Eastland (a sister mall to Westland), despite offering that dead mall kick for me, still left me with the desire to check out something different for you guys.
-So I hopped on I-270 W instead and checked out Westland, which will be the first abandoned mall review I have ever brought to you.
+Eastland (a sister mall to Westland), despite being a dying mall, still left me with the desire to check out something different for you guys.
+So I hopped on I-270 W and headed towards Westland.
+This will be the first abandoned mall review I have ever brought to you.

 Opened in 1969 (nice), Westland Mall offered a wide range of shopping for all suburbanites living in the western outskirts of Columbus.
-Though first an open-air shopping plaza, Westland was enclosed in a 1982 renovation to help pull in more attention from the other malls around the area.
+Though first an open-air shopping plaza, Westland was enclosed in a 1982 renovation to help pull in more people from the other malls around the area.
 The mall was one floor and featured four anchor stores, giving it a solid 860,000 sq. ft. of retail space.
 Originally, the anchor stores were occupied by Lazarus, Penney’s, Sears and Woolworth, though many of them did not last long.
-Westland finally became enclosed in 1982 but already began to struggle by the early-mid-’90s.
+Even though Westland was enclosed in 1982, it began to struggle by the early-mid-’90s.